manojdu/scientific-calculator/readme.md

 - **Help Section**: Provides instructions on how to use scientific functions.
 - **Responsive Design**: Works well on various screen sizes.

+## Live Demo

+You can view the live demo of the calculator at [Scientific Calculator Live Demo](https://manojdu.github.io/scientific-calculator/).

 ## Installation

 To run this project locally, follow these steps: